LandGrey/pydictor/README.md

 ### 4. generate the dictionary base on extend function
 ##### cmd: -extend

-1.  extend plug mainly directed against web application administrator to generate password
+1.  extend function mainly directed against web application administrator to generate password
-2. You can put your own weak password wordlist in wordlist/Web，extend plug will auto unique them，new wordlist will contains them
+2. You can put your own weak password wordlist in wordlist/Web,extend plug will auto unique them,new wordlist will contains them
-3. You can modify funcfg/extend.conf，set prefix, suffix, prefix + suffix and middle word when extended
+3. You can modify funcfg/extend.conf,set prefix, suffix, prefix + suffix and middle word when extended
-4.  extend plug support leet mode and pick by lenght function，you can learn more in the following
+4.  extend plug support leet mode,pick by level and pick by lenght function，you can learn more in the following

 ```
-python pydictor.py -plug extend D:\word.txt -o D:\awesome\wordlist
+python pydictor.py -plug extend /target/word.txt --leet 0 1 2 11 21 --level 1 --len 4 15 -o /target/awesome/wordlist
 ```